norvig/paip-lisp/docs/chapter5.md

   (apply #'append (apply #'mapcar fn lists)))
 ```

+### Answer 5.16
-**Answer 5.16** It must be a symbol, because for nonsymbols, `variable-p` justreturns nil.
+It must be a symbol, because for nonsymbols, `variable-p` just returns nil.
 Getting the `symbol-name` of a symbol is just accessing a slot, so that can't cause an error.
-The only thing left is `elt;` if the symbol name is the empty string, then accessing element zero of the empty string is an error.
+The only thing left is `elt`; if the symbol name is the empty string, then accessing element zero of the empty string is an error.
 Indeed, there is a symbol whose name is the empty string: the symbol.

+### Answer 5.17
-**Answer 5.17** Among other things, a recursive transformation system could be used to handle abbreviations.
+Among other things, a recursive transformation system could be used to handle abbreviations.
 That is, a form like "don't" could be transformed into "do not" and then processed again.
 That way, the other rules need only work on inputs matching "do not."

+### Answer 5.19
-**Answer 5.19** The following includes most of Weizenbaum's rules:
+The following includes most of Weizenbaum's rules:

 ```lisp
 (defparameter *eliza-rules*